 A business operations manager ensures operations are carried out in the most cost-effective, timely, and accurate manner as possible.
 They work with the company's operations research analyst to ensure that operations are in alignment with any quality or compliance specifications affecting the business operations.
 Operations managers work to improve operations/employee productivity and performance by training managers and preparing reports for senior executive personnel.

 10. Private Equity Investor

 Private equity investors are responsible for raising money from retirement and pension funds, limited partners, wealthy people, and insurance companies.
 They are also qualified to source and finish deals for acquiring businesses, improve management of portfolio companies, and sell portfolio businesses for a profit.

 Commercial bankers manage bank branches and provide leadership for bank personnel.
 Common duties of a commercial banker include denying/approving loans, acquiring customers, coordinating multiple departments within a bank and supervising staff.

 Venture capitalists invest in business ventures by providing funds for expansions or start-up businesses.
 A venture capitalist on its own is rare.
 Most venture capitalists work for professional firms sustained by several venture capitalists who work together to maximize their skills and resources.

 Interested in pursuing your Masters of Business Administration (MBA)?
-Alliant’s California School of Management & Leadership offers an MBA program at our San Diego campus, as well as online.
+The California School of Management & Leadership at Alliant International University offers an MBA program at our San Diego campus, as well as online.
 After earning your MBA, consider taking it a step further as we also offer a Doctor of Business Administration to help you advance your career.
 For more information,